dreamtoapp/ae4net/app/[locale]/brochure/components/README.md

 ## Purpose

 These components are co-located with their route following Next.js App Router best practices.
 They are only used by the brochure page and kept separate from global components for better organization and maintainability.

+## Architecture

+The main `page.tsx` is a **Server Component** for optimal performance.
+Only interactive elements (like the floating buttons) are marked as Client Components with `"use client"` directive.